ChengwayLin/SimpleUSBeaconApp/README.md

 ```objc
 + (USBCManager *)defaultManager;
 ```
-defaultManager return an USBeaconManager object.
-This object is not static or singleton.
-So declare it as a property in your viewCotroller.
+**+ defaultManager** return an USBeaconManager object.
+(NOTE:This object is neither static nor singleton.
+So declare it as a property in your viewCotroller.)

 ```objc
 -(void)updateDevicesWithDataQueryUUID:(NSString*)dataQueryUUID;
 ```
+updateDevicesWithDataQueryUUID:

 ```objc
 -(USBeaconDevice *)deviceWithMajor:(int)major Minor:(int)minor;